cassieeric/Python-Exercises_Interview_questions/README.md

 # Introduction

-This folder is mainly used to store Python interview questions, like Python algorithm, little game, basic knowledge maybe some questions will be used when you interview.
+This folder is mainly used to store Python interview questions, like Python algorithem, little game, basic knowledge maybe some questions will be used when you interview.

 Hoping this folder knowledge could help you.